pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 # Using multiple Start blocks

 The simplest way to do two things at once is by placing another Start block on the canvas.
-Both stacks of blocks begin running at the same time, no matter where they are placed.
-The program ends when both have finished running all of their blocks.
+All Start blocks begin running at the same time, no matter where they are placed.
+The program ends when both have finished running all blocks that are attached to them.

 Consider the following example, which runs one motor back and forth under one Start block.
 At the same time, a Repeat Times block under another Start block